SDE-based Monte Carlo dose calculation for proton therapy validated against Geant4: Methods

-{\textit{Elastic Coulomb scatter:}} The proton passes sufficiently close to an atomic nucleus that it feels a repulsive positive charge, resulting in a change in its direction of motion.
-We distinguish between two cases: large and small scatters.
+{\textit{Elastic Coulomb scatter:}} The proton passes close enough to a nucleus to feel a repulsive positive charge, resulting in a change in its direction of motion.
+We distinguish between large and small scatters as separate cases.
 For incoming direction \(\omega\) and outgoing direction \(\omega'\), let \(\theta\in[0,\pi]\) denote the polar scattering angle.
-Then, we fix a small cut-off, say $\delta > 0$, such that the case $\theta > \delta$ is termed a large (elastic Coulomb) scatter and the case $\theta \le \delta$ is called a small scatter.
-We use a cross section $\sigma_{\rm e}(x) \pi_{{\rm e}}(x; \dd \omega' )$ to mathematically describe large scatter events, where $\sigma_{\rm e}(x)$ denotes the rate at which a proton with configuration $x = (\epsilon, r, \omega)\in\mathcal{C}$ undergoes a large elastic Coulomb scatter, and the probability density $\pi_{{\rm e}}(x; \dd \omega' )$ describes the distribution of the resulting outgoing direction $\omega'$.
+We fix a small cut-off $\delta > 0$, such that $\theta > \delta$ is a large (elastic Coulomb) scatter while $\theta \le \delta$ is a small scatter.
+A cross section $\sigma_{\rm e}(x) \pi_{{\rm e}}(x; \dd \omega' )$ specifies large scatter events, where $\sigma_{\rm e}(x)$ is the rate at which a proton $x = (\epsilon, r, \omega)\in\mathcal{C}$ undergoes a large elastic Coulomb scatter, while the density $\pi_{{\rm e}}(x; \dd \omega' )$ describes the distribution of the resulting outgoing direction $\omega'$.
 Small scatter events are subsumed into an aggregated term, described below.
-In the (medical) physics literature, it is not uncommon to think of $\sigma_{\rm e}(x)$ as a rate per unit track length, which captures the amount of atomic interactions a proton has with the medium through which it travels.
+It is common to think of $\sigma_{\rm e}(x)$ as a rate per unit track length, capturing the number nuclear interactions a proton has with its surrounding medium.

-{\textit{Elastic proton-nucleus collision and scatter:}} In rare cases, the incoming proton is absorbed into the nucleus, which then becomes excited, resulting in a proton being released with the same energy as the incoming proton.
+{\textit{Elastic proton-nucleus collision and scatter:}} In rare cases, the incoming proton is absorbed into a nucleus, which becomes excited and releases another proton with the same energy as the incoming one.
 Since protons are indistinguishable, we model them identically to the elastic Coulomb scatters described above, so that $\sigma_e$ and $\pi_e$ are the cross section and probability density of both event types combined.

-{\textit{Coulomb-nuclear interference:}} It is insufficient to treat both the effects of elastic Coulomb scattering and elastic proton-nucleus collisions independently \citep{Nekrasov_2024}.
+{\textit{Coulomb-nuclear interference:}} It is insufficient to treat the effects of elastic Coulomb scattering and elastic proton-nucleus collisions independently \citep{Nekrasov_2024}.
 The combination of these effects results in an additional perturbation in the outgoing angle due to so-called Coulomb-nuclear interference.
 We take the same cut-off $\delta$ to distinguish between small and large scatters, where large scatters are subsumed into the elastic Coulomb scatter and small scatters subsumed into the aggregation of small scatter, described below.
 Mathematically, $\sigma_e$ and $\pi_e$ incorporate Coulomb-nuclear interference as well.